Sub-bosonic (deformed) ladder operators: Abstract

 \section{Abstract}

-The canonical operator $\hat{a}^{\dagger}$ ($\hat{a}$) represents the ideal process of adding (subtracting) an {\it exact} amount of energy $E$ to (from) a physical system.
+{ The canonical operator $\hat{a}^{\dagger}$ ($\hat{a}$) represents the ideal process of adding (subtracting) an {\it exact} amount of energy $E$ to (from) a physical system in both elementary quantum mechanics and quantum field theory.
 This is a ``sharp'' notion in the sense that no variability around $E$ is possible at the operator level.
 In this work, we present a class of deformed creation and annihilation operators that originates from a rigorous notion of fuzziness.
-This leads to deformed commutations relations inducing a simple algebraic structure with modified eigenenergies and Fock states.
-In addition, we investigate possible consequences of the introduced formalism in quantum field theories, as for instance, deviations from linearity in the functional relation between energy and frequency for free quasibosons and symmetries.
+This leads to deformed, sub-bosonic commutation relations inducing a simple algebraic structure with modified eigenenergies and Fock states.
+In addition, we investigate possible consequences of the introduced formalism in quantum field theories, as for instance, deviations from linearity in the dispersion relation for free quasibosons. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } }